The Gross-Zagier-Zhang formula over function fields: Proof of Theorem

 \begin{thm} [Arithmetic relative trace formula identity] Let $f_S$, $f'_S$ be as above.
-There exists $\overline {f_v}\in C_c^\infty(B(v)_v^\times$ for $v\in S-|X|_s$ and $\overline {f_\infty}\in C_c^\infty(D_\infty^\times/\Xi_\infty)$, such that for every pair of matching spherical functions $f^S$ and $f'^S$, the following equation holds:
+There exists $\overline {f_v}\in C_c^\infty(B(v)_v^\times)$ for $v\in S-|X|_s$ and $\overline {f_\infty}\in C_c^\infty(D_\infty^\times/\Xi_\infty)$, such that for every pair of matching spherical functions $f^S$ and $f'^S$, the following equation holds:

 \end{thm} Here $\CO_{\Xi_\infty}(f^v\overline {f_v})$ is as in Definition \ref{COXi} for $B=B(v)$.
-Now we prove Theorem \ref{GZdis''}. \begin{proof}[Proof of Theorem \ref{GZdis''}] Let $\sigma$ be the base-change of $\pi$ to $G=\GL_{2,E}$.
+Now we prove Theorem \ref{GZdis'}. \begin{proof}[Proof of Theorem \ref{GZdis'}] Let $\sigma$ be the base-change of $\pi$ to $G=\GL_{2,E}$.

 Suppose that the Jacquet-Langlands correspondence of $\pi$ to $\GL_{2,F}$ is not of the form $\pi_\xi$ as in the end of \ref{Local-global decomposition of periods 2}.
 Then $\pi\not \cong \pi\otimes\eta$, and $\sigma$ is cuspidal.
-By the condition $\Ram=\Sigma(\pi,\Omega)$, the toric period associated to the Jacquet-Langlands correspondence of $\pi$ to $B(v)^\times$ is 0 for every $v\in S-|X|_s $.
-Thus by Corollary \ref{Eisterm'}, \ref{COSigma}, Lemma \ref{sp0} and Lemma \ref {Hfvsat}, we have the following spectral decomposition of the arithmetic relative trace formula identity
+By the condition $\Ram=\Sigma(\pi,\Omega)$ and Theorem \ref{TSlocal}, the toric period associated to the Jacquet-Langlands correspondence of $\pi$ to $B(v)^\times$ is 0 for every $v\in S-|X|_s $.
+Thus by \eqref{COSigma}, \eqref{COSigma'}, and Corollary \ref{Eisterm'}, we have the following spectral decomposition of the arithmetic relative trace formula identity

 If $f $ is supported on $\{g\in \BB^\times :\det (g)\in \Nm (\BA_E^\times )\}$, then $H_\pi(f_Sf^S)=H_{\pi\otimes \eta}(f_Sf^S)$.
 So